Bruno Bozzetto: Biography

+A serial about a character with the longest hiccups in the world.

+The three cartoon series were extremely successful, especially in the Central European countries.

-In 1995, he produced an animated short for Hanna-Barbera/Cartoon Network Studios' What a Cartoon! series entitled Help? and in 1996, in cooperation with RAI and with the support of Cartoon (Media Programme of the European Union), he created The Spaghetti Family, a 26-episode cartoon television series.
+In 1995, he produced an animated short for Hanna-Barbera's What a Cartoon! series entitled Help? and in 1996, in cooperation with RAI and with the support of Cartoon (Media Programme of the European Union), he created The Spaghetti Family, a 26-episode cartoon television series.

 Since 1999, Bozzetto turned to flash cartoons, most notably with the award-winning Europe and Italy, a commentary on European vs. Italian socio-cultural attributes.
 He also laid inspiration for the countryballs meme.